jamesmontemagno/Xamarin.Plugins/README.md

 * Ensure namespaces are the same
 * Ensure that Assembly Names are the same.
 You will see all of mine are called Refractored.Xam.Messages.dll in all projects!

-#### Get a hold of that Context and UIViewController
-* Android you can use: Android.App.Application.Context
-* iOS you can use: UIApplication.SharedApplication.KeyWindow.RootViewController.View

-#### Upcoming PCL Plugins
-* A real Messages/Dialogs PCL

 #### Contributors
 * [jamesmontemagno](https://github.com/jamesmontemagno)